How to Immigrate to Canada Without a Job Offer in 2023

 Express Entry System

 If you want to live in Canada, Express Entry is the fastest and most popular pathway to permanent residence for immigrants seeking a new life in Canada.
-This system was started by Immigration, Refugees and Citizenship Canada (IRCC) and selects applicants for immigration to Canada through Federal Economic Immigration programs.
+This system was started by Immigration, Refugees and Citizenship Canada (IRCC) and selected applicants for immigration to Canada through Federal Economic Immigration programs.
 These programs are:

 Federal Skilled Worker Program (FSWP)